18 States Where Oral Sex Is Illegal

 Understanding the history and legality of oral sex can help promote greater sexual freedom and protect yourself legally.
 It’s also important to practice safe sex when engaging in oral sex by using protection like dental dams and condoms.
 It can also be helpful to discuss sexually transmitted infections with your partner.

-See also: What Can You Get From Oral Sex?
+See also: Who Invented Oral Sex?

 3. Florida